 Q. My question concerns crowns and the meaning of the term.
 I know the Bible mentions a crown of rejoicing, a crown of righteousness, a crown of life, etc., but are these literal crowns to be eventually awarded the believer, or are they metaphors for something else?
 The old hymn says “Crown Him with many crowns” so maybe Christ is the only one worthy to be crowned?
 Thank you and God bless your ministry.

-Q. I really can’t get the idea of even rewarding us with these Crowns if they change nothing in regards to how we will be treated in the afterlife.
+Q. I really can’t get the idea of even rewarding us with Crowns if they change nothing in regards to how we will be treated in the afterlife.
 Why even give them to us in the first place if we are to turn around and lay them at Christ’s feet?
 Does He need our crowns when He already wears the finest and most important crown of all?
 Will we be assigned some sort of rank due to the number of crowns we earn or the number of times we qualify for a certain crown or crowns?
-Am I missing something profound in regards to the Bema Seat?
+What am I missing?

 Q. I have a question about Rev 4:10-11.
 Would you please explain to me about the practice of casting crowns?
 I’m just confused about why, after Jesus awards us with crowns, we would give the crowns back to Him?
 I read where we will do this because we are thankful for what He has done for us, but it just seems that there is some other significance to this ceremony that I’m missing.